scailo/ts-sdk/docs/classes/FamiliesServiceUpdateRequest.md

 • **parentId**: `bigint` = `protoInt64.zero`

-Stores the ID of the parent family
+Stores the ID of the parent family (can be updated only prior to the first approval)

 **`Generated`**